mendoza-quintero/homepage/cv.md

 - Gender & Sexuality in Latin American and the U.S. -- Theory & History, Reproduction, Sex & Sexuality

 ### M.A.
 History
-Louisiana State University, May 2018
+Louisiana State University, 2018
 - Thesis: Una Soldado en Cada Hija: An Analysis on Women's Illicit Roles in the Mexican Revolution
 - Chair: Dr. Stephen J. C. Andes

 ### B.A.
 History, Minors in Political Science & Sociology
-University of Denver, June 2015
+University of Denver, 2015
 - Senior Thesis: More than Just a Pretty Face: How the Adelita Myth Contributed to the Erasure of Women's Involvement in the Mexican Revolution
 - Chair: Dr. Rafael Ioris